mohamedahmed-cloud/Algorithm-From-Abdul-Bari/README.md

     /*
     non directed graph -> means you can walk from point 1 to point 2 and vice versa.
     To make non directed graphs to directed graphs
-     -> change the non directed arrow that is on edge to directed arrow in both side .
+     -> change the non directed line that is on edge to directed arrows in both side .
     */
     /*
-    Dijktra Algorithm Work when the edges value are positive and if the edge values are negative it give us wrong Answer[it might give us correct answer but still the way of Dijktra is wrong to solve it.]
+    Dijktra Algorithm Work when the edges value are positive and if the edge values are negative it give us wrong Answer[it might give us correct answer but still the way of Dijktra by greedy method is wrong to solve it.]

     - Greedy Approach Failed when the edge is negative.
     - There is another solution for it with Billman force algorithm that we will see in Dynamic programming.